-What #NewRules are The RIAA Going to Come Up With Next?
+Here Are Some More #NewRules the RIAA Is Probably Going to Come Up With

 It's hard to keep up with the evolution of consumer behavior, but the RIAA tries its best.

 Usually large institutions, especially those that are pillars of an industry, do not enact proactive, sweeping change.
 In fact, their ways usually get lambasted for being antiquated—because they usually are.
-When the RIAA acquiesced to Jay-Z's insistence on New Rules - in that his Samsung sponsored album would go instantly platinum - it shocked us.
+When the RIAA acquiesced to Jay-Z's insistence on New Rules, it shocked us.

 "They are really going to allow this?" we thought.
 "He's going to release an album that is certified platinum on release date?"